 - Project-in-lieu-of-thesis must be turned into the graduate advisor for the department.

-- Project-in-lieu-of-thesis must be turned in with a signed Grant of Permissions: Internet Distribution Agreement.
+- Project-in-lieu-of-thesis must be turned in with a signed Grant of Permissions: Internet Distribution Agreement; in some cases, you might receive an email message from your department to which you can reply to state your acceptance of the distribution terms.

 - If copyrighted materials are included, the project-in-lieu-of-thesis must be turned in with a signed letter of permission to quote or reproduce copyrighted material.
 If you have any questions about copyright and your project, please contact email@example.com.